Sell Digital Products. Create it once and sell it repeatedly. This is probably one of the main reasons you’re interested in selling digital products.

 The biggest risk that any entrepreneur faces is building something no one wants.
 Here are some popular ways to validate your digital product idea.

-The first is keyword research, use a keyword research tool like Google’s keyword planner, or Uber suggest, to give you data about how many people are searching for your digital product idea.
+The first is keyword research, use a keyword research tool like Google’s keyword planner, or Uber suggests, to give you data about how many people are searching for your digital product idea.

 If the related search terms to your product idea are high in search volume, that means there are a significant number of people who are already seeking it out.
 This is a positive indicator that your idea has a product-market fit.